74. The Hunt for Pablo Escobar: Rise of a Drug Lord (Ep 1)

 You have this oligarchic ruling class where you have elections that kind of trade back and forth between these parties, but essentially it's just a bunch of rich families in Bogota that kind of trade the politics back and forth, kind of in league with corporate U.S.

-I guess, politically fractious place, but it's also kind of free and open.
+investors to export the nation's wealth, be that mining, be it coffee.
+So it's a really, I guess, politically fractious place, but it's also kind of free and open.

-I think one of the best English language histories of modern Colombia is written by a guy named David Bushnell, and the title is The Making of Modern Colombia a Nation in Spite of Itself, right?
+I think one of the best English language histories of modern Colombia is written by a guy named David Bushnell, and the title is The Making of Modern Columbia a Nation in Spite of Itself, right?

+So it is a pretty fractious place.
 It is also, and this is the second point, extremely blood-soaked, okay?

 Mark Bowden, in another book on Pablo called Killing Pablo, which I would highly recommend to our listeners, writes, violence stalks Colombia like a biblical plague.

 The Spanish conquest of Colombia was unbelievably bloody.
+There were entire kind of Andean civilizations that were erased.

 There are eight civil wars in Colombia in the 19th century.

+One in 1899 leaves 100,000 dead and destroys most of the country's infrastructure.
 There is a very recent spate of violence that is going to be extremely important to kind of young Pablo.

+The violence.
 It's this period of kind of social chaos and civil war that lasts for years.

 Maybe 200 to 300,000 people are killed, most of them in the countryside.

-Just basically everyone's fighting everyone.
+Everyone's union.
+It's just basically everyone's fighting everyone.

 Yeah.